daniyalmaster693/SuperCorners/README.md

 **Requires macOS 13.0 and later**

-1. Download the latest release
+1. Download the latest release.
-2. Move the app to your **Applications folder**
+2. Move the app to your **Applications folder**.
-3. Run the app and grant necessary permissions when prompted
+3. Run the app and grant necessary permissions when prompted.

 **Note**: On first launch, macOS may warn that the app couldn't be verified.
 Click **OK**, then go to **System Settings → Privacy & Security**, scroll down, and click **Open Anyway** to launch the app.

 ## Usage

-1. Launch **SuperCorners** after granting permissions
+1. Launch **SuperCorners**.
+2. Grant Necessary Permissions (**Accessibility permission must be enabled for the app to work correctly**).
-2. A walkthrough will launch the first time you open the app, and explain how to use the app and ask you to set up a few things
+3. A walkthrough will launch the first time you open the app, and explain how to use the app and ask you to set up a few things.
-3. Use the activation hotkey (set in the settings window) to trigger corners and zones when moving your mouse to a corner or the middle of any screen edge.
+4. Use the activation hotkey (set in the settings window) to trigger corners and zones when moving your mouse to a corner or the middle of any screen edge.
-4. Enjoy the upgraded hot corners experience!
+5. Enjoy the upgraded hot corners experience!

 ## Dependencies